netspective-studios/PgDCP/lib/README.md

   * `sandbox` and `devl` are considered *experimental* contexts and should only contain synthetic or generated data.
   * `test` may also be considered *experimental*, especially if all data is synthetic.
 If `test` databases include copies of production data that are not anonymized they are considered `confidential experimental` data.

+## Principles & Practices

+In general, we favor *stored procedures* (SPs) instead of *stored functions* (SFs) for object construction and destruction activities because SPs can participate in and be, themselves, transactions.
+We want to encapsulate all our scripts in SPs and execute them in the database.
+This way, every script is, at least, documented in the database if not fully reusable and idempotent.

+* Create *stored procedures* (SPs) for all object construction and destruction activities.
+* Each SP must be idempotent, versioned, and event storable whenever possible.
+Of course, object storage construction and destruction SPs are not idemponent (unless wrapped in appropriate IF clauses, [but that might be an anti-pattern](https://thedailywtf.com/articles/Database-Changes-Done-Right)).
+* Idempotency of *object storage* construction should be guaranteed by introspecting the structure whenever possible (rather than just version numbers).
+  * Use PgTAP for introspection whenever possible, use PG catalog directly when PgTAP does not provide an introspection feature,
+* Idempotency of all other types of object construction (e.g. types, views, routines, etc.) should be guaranteed by taking versions as input and passing versions in output.
+* For transactions where *history* (change data capture) at the row level is important, include a `activity JSONB` column which will contain all changes as JSON.
+The JSON activity on a per-table basis can be included in each table as a column in the table or with an adjacent or related 1:1 normalized table in a separate tablespace / partition / schema.
+For example, if table is X then another table called X_activity can be created with `activity JSONB` column in the related adjacent table.
+[Auto-generated triggers](https://github.com/solidsnack/macaroon/blob/master/audit.sql) or [other techniques](https://mydbanotebook.org/post/auditing/) could be used to keep the change data capture history automatically.

+For a good understanding of anti-patterns check out [Database Changes Done Right](https://thedailywtf.com/articles/Database-Changes-Done-Right).

 ## Stored Procedures

 By convention, all SQL is created within the following *types* of stored procedures within *affinity groups* (or *schemas*):

+* `[AGorS]_registration`.
+Responsible for the providing profile, dossier, or similar configuration information for a schema or affinity group.
 * `[AGorS]_construct_storage`.
 Responsible for the creation of all *storage assets* related.
 All `create table` and other DDL which defines data storage would be contained in `*_construct_storage` procedures.
   * Each function is responsible to check to see which version of objects are created and only update those necessary
   * Each function is responsible for updating its version number